One of the core ways we learn is by listening to lectures.

 Note taking also helps you learn directly.
 That is, you get more from a lecture when you’ve taken notes than when you haven’t, regardless of whether you ever look at those notes again.

 Taking notes requires that you recall the information just heard, and translate it from sounds to written words.
-These aspects of the note taking process exercise your memory, helping you to learn during the lecture.
+This instant practice in retrieving what you just heard exercise your memory, helping you to learn during the lecture.
 Note taking strategies aim to help you get the best set of notes possible, working within the limits of your memory.

 Taking notes is a good learning skill, however you go about it.